 - Before cake assembly add salted caramel to pastry cream and fold in until no streaks remain.

 - Place a 9-10 inch skillet over medium-low heat while you prepare the crepe batter.

 - In a medium bowl whisk together flour, salt, and sugar.
 Set aside.

 - In another bowl whisk together half and half, water and eggs.
 Add half of the mixture to the flour mixture, then add melted butter and finally remaining half & half mixture.
 Making sure no lumps remain.

-- Using a stick of butter lightly coat the pan wit butter.
-Then pour 2 oz (1/4 cup) of batter and swirl pan so the complete bottom of the pan is covered.
+- Using a stick of butter lightly coat the pan with butter.
+Then pour 2 oz (¼ cup) of batter and swirl the pan so the complete bottom of the pan is covered.
 Let it cook for a minute or two until the top is dry then flip and cook for another minute.
-Make sure to adjust temperature depending on how your crepes are cooking, every oven is different.
+Make sure to adjust the temperature depending on how your crepes are cooking, every oven is different.
 My crepes cook best just under medium.
 Every 2-3 crepes I grease the pan with the stick of butter ( I did not use the full stick but its easiest to use a stick).
-Once the crepe is fully cooked set it on a wire rack of cool completely.
+Once the crepe is fully cooked set it on a wire rack to cool completely.

 - Place 3 crepes on serving platter then place 2 tablespoons of pastry cream then place one crepe then 2 tablespoons pastry cream every few crepes add 2-3 between the pastry cream for stability.
 Once you have used up all the crepes and pastry cream wrap in plastic and chill 4 hours or overnight.